Tips on your application

 - Write your personal statement in prose, not in bullet-point format.
 That way we can see more of your personality, and get a sense of how you communicate in writing.

-- Check and double-check your personal statement to ensure it’s free from spelling and grammatical errors.
+- Check and double-check your personal statement to make sure it’s free from spelling and grammatical errors.

 - Your academic record